Logo

 Group Class

-Group Classes will meet on Friday, October 18th in the choir room (room 304) at Saint Francis UMC.
+Group Classes will meet on Friday, February 28th in the Choir Room at Saint Francis UMC.
 2965 Kildaire Farm Rd.
 Cary, 27518.

 Consult the year start up letter for the times you should arrive.
 OR log in to your MMS account where your group times are listed in the event on the calendar.